ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 + Low maintenance costs, suitable for junior engineers

 Cons:
-- No semantic understanding: snonyms are not supported by default
+- No semantic understanding: synonyms are not supported by default
 - Bag-of-words approach: word order is not considered
 - Requires updates to accommodate new vocabulary